Ensembl/ensembl-hive/docs/user_manual/advanced_usage/mpi.rst

         module avail

-And how to load one (OpenMPI in this example:
+And how to load one (mpich3 in this example):

 ::

-        module load openmpi-x86_64
+        module load mpich3/mpich3-3.1-icc

 Don't forget to put this line in your ``~/.bashrc`` so that it is automatically loaded.